-The Commission is satisfied that the draft rule is required because:
+The Commission is satisfied that the rule is required because:

-- There is not currently a clear and viable framework for commercial contestability in AMI metering and related services in Victoria.
+- There is not currently a clear and viable framework for commercial contestability in AMI metering and related services that would apply in Victoria.
 AMI meters have recently been deployed to the majority of small customers in Victoria, meaning that they provide a high degree of functionality and assets are near the beginning of their lives.
 The framework for contestability needs to allow the benefits of that investment to be realised.
 It needs to enable competition in meter-related services, as well as competition to provide the meters themselves.
-In the absence of such a framework, expiry of the existing derogation could result in uncertainty about the ability of systems and processes to apply after a change in responsible person, which might limit consumer benefits from the existing investment. - A national framework for competition in small customer metering and related services is being progressed in response to the Power of Choice review.21 The framework will establish a minimum agreed functionality for meters, open access and common communication standards, certainty over rights to use the related services enabled by the meter and a metering coordinator role to protect investments in metering, thereby addressing the risk of inefficient meter replacement when customers switch retailer. - Although SCER has agreed to progress the Power of Choice recommendations, and to progress smart meter customer protections, the details of how these frameworks will be implemented will not be resolved in time for Victoria to adopt them when the current derogation expires.
+In the absence of such a framework, expiry of the existing derogation could result in uncertainty about the ability of systems and processes to apply after a change in responsible person, which might limit consumer benefits from the existing investment, without creating significantly better third party access to AMI meters or more competitive provision of metering and related services. - A national framework for competition in small customer metering and related services is being progressed in response to the Power of Choice review.25 The framework will establish a minimum agreed functionality for meters, open access and common communication standards, certainty over rights to use the related services enabled by the meter and a metering coordinator role to protect investments in metering, thereby addressing the risk of inefficient meter replacement when customers switch retailer. - Although SCER has agreed to progress the Power of Choice recommendations, and to progress smart meter customer protections, the details of how these frameworks will be implemented will not be resolved in time for Victoria to adopt them when the current derogation expires.
 Victoria would therefore need to establish its own specific arrangements for competition in metering and related services and its own customer protections, if the current derogation lapses.
 This would result in an inefficient duplication of costs that are being incurred through the national process.
 It would also be likely to create an undesirable divergence from national arrangements, increasing costs for retailers and providers of metering and related services that compete in multiple jurisdictions.

-21 The framework is being progressed through a review and rule changes - see section 1.4.3.
+25 The framework is being progressed through a review and rule changes - see section 1.4.3.